animal-tree/Writing-stuff/Stuff50-linear-angular-crazy-theory.md

 # Dubious in progress

+> This is a thought experiment about whether special and geenral relativity could emerge relativistically from an angular-linear velocity tradeoff in a universe who particles and bodies consisted of "corpuscles" all traveling at the same absolute speed consistent but just with varying directions (varying angular/orbital patterns detracting from perceptible linear speed).

 Wouldn't we observe this anisotropy if our solar system was moving at velocity $\frac{n}{c}$ the absolute speed constant?

 Well, it's possible by miraculous chance $n = 0$.
 Other than that, still perhaps not.